isomerpages/nyp-wpl/_framework/02b-leadership-implementation.md

 Leaders can foster a learning culture within the organisation by promoting learning as a key value in the organisation.
 They can be good role-models for learning by upgrading their own skills and knowledge continuously and sharing their knowledge and skills through coaching and mentoring.

-Leadership policies and practices that promote a learning-friendly culture include:
+Leadership policies and practices that can promote a learning culture include:

 - Strengthening the skill of managers to coach, mentor and motivate staff to learn
 - Supporting staff in their learning and development